Ventolin Inhaler (Salbutamol)

 - increased blood flow to your arms and legs

 Let your doctor or another healthcare professional know about any side effects you experience.
-You can report side effects by using the Yellow Card Scheme online or through their app.
+More information on side effects can be found in the patient information leaflet.
+You can report Ventolin side effects by using the Yellow Card Scheme online or through their app.

 You should be aware of certain side effects when you take Ventolin.
 You may not experience all or any of these.
-However, contact a doctor immediately if:
+However, call 999 or go to A&E right away if you get signs of a serious allergic reaction, such as:

 - your breathing or wheezing gets worse immediately after using Ventolin